kgawecka/recovery_foodweb_experiment/README.md

 ## `Code`
 All code was created in R version 4.4.0.

-`experiment_analysis.R` - analysis of the main experiemnt, including manuscript figures
+`experiment_analysis.R` - analysis of the main experiment, including manuscript figures

-`parameterization.R` - anlaysis of parameterization experiments and determination of model parameters
+`parameterization.R` - analysis of parameterization experiments and determination of model parameters

 `model_simulations.R` - metacommunity model functions, model simulations and model output analysis, including manuscript figures